A4D Social Prescribing Report ‘a landmark’

-Arts 4 Dementia launches report to transform diagnostic practice, establishing a pathway to refer patients at the onset of symptoms to empowering arts to preserve brain health.
+Arts 4 Dementia new report is set to transform diagnostic practice, establishing a pathway to refer patients at the onset of symptoms to empowering arts to preserve brain health.

-A.R.T.S.* for Brain Health: Social prescribing as diagnostic practice for dementia – from despair to desire is the product of a two-year national campaign and conferences around NHS England regions, Scotland, Wales and Northern Ireland.
+A.R.T.S.* for Brain Health: Social prescribing as diagnostic practice for dementia – From Despair to Desire is the product of a A4D’s campaign, with national and regional conferences around NHS England regions, Scotland, Wales and Northern Ireland.

 *Activities to Revitalise The Soul.